mendix/docs/content/en/docs/studio-how-to/workflows/workflow-how-to-configure-manually.md

 ## 5 Configuring Security

-In the [Enabling Workflows](#enable-workflows) section, you have enabled security for your app, and several roles and permissions were added automatically.
+When you enable security for your app, several roles and permissions are added automatically.
 However, you need to add more roles to your app: HR, Manager, and Facilities roles.
 Follow the steps below:

 1. Open **App Settings** > **Roles and Permissions**.
 2. Click **Add Role** in the right corner.